Shatterstar: Krakoa

-Shatterstar was of the many mutants who joined the mutant nation of Krakoa upon its creation.
-He was seen alongside many other Krakoans grieving Charles Xavier's death at the hands of anti-mutant super-human criminals that had infiltrated Krakoa and killed many of its residents, including Xavier.
+Shatterstar is of the many mutants who join the mutant nation of Krakoa upon its creation.
+He is seen alongside many other Krakoans grieving Charles Xavier's death at the hands of anti-mutant super-human criminals who had infiltrated Krakoa.

-At some point, Shatterstar returned to Mojoworld, becoming the dimension's most subscribed and top-ranked live-streamer.
-However, Shatterstar began to feel trapped by the celebrity status he had created for himself.
-When fellow live-streamer Wind Dancer arranged for her own death to satisfy her fans, Shatterstar secretly informed the Krakoan X-Factor team of her death so they could claim Wind Dancer's body before Arize could produce a clone and force her to resume her stream.
-X-Factor was successful in their mission, but were forced to leave Shatterstar behind.
-They promised to return and rescue him.
-The team eventually made good on this promise coming back alongside the New Mutants and arranging the freedom of all mutants there.
-After this they recruited Shatterstar to defeat The Morrigan, freeing Siryn from her control.
+At some point, Shatterstar returns to Mojoworld, becoming the dimension's most subscribed and top-ranked live-streamer.
+However, Shatterstar begins to feel trapped by the celebrity status he had created for himself.
+When fellow live-streamer Wind Dancer arranges for her own death to satisfy her fans, Shatterstar secretly informs the Krakoan X-Factor team of her death so they can retrieve her body before Arize can clone her and force her to resume her stream.
+X-Factor is successful in their mission, but are forced to leave Shatterstar behind.
+They promise to return and rescue him.
+The team eventually returns to Mojoworld alongside the New Mutants, freeing Shatterstar and arranging the freedom of all mutants there.

-Shatterstar is rewarded with memories of his past, which lead to him seeking Rictor out during the Hellfire Gala, after which they sit on the coastline of the newly created Braddock Isle and catch up with one another.
+Shatterstar is rewarded with memories of his past, which lead to him seeking Rictor out during the Hellfire Gala.
+They sit on the coastline of the newly created Braddock Isle and catch up with one another.
 The two seemingly get back together after this and investigate a brewing war between Merlyn and King Arthur against mutantkind.

 After Merlyn overthrows Saturnyne, takes control of Otherworld, and chases out most of its mutant population, Excalibur decides to have Mordred resurrected on Krakoa using Otherworldly water in place of the standard genetic material because he was prophesied to defeat King Arthur.
 The Otherworldly magic involved creates an atypical resurrection, as Mordred immediately disappears and is transported to Otherworld.
 Rictor and Shatterstar are among the eight mutants Roma brings back to Otherworld.
 Mordred presents himself to the team and asks for asylum.
 Roma Regina gives all those present a magical vision, declaring them the Knights of X and sending them to find the Siege Perilous.

 Shatterstar's first mission with this new team is to Blightspoke, a poisoned land where the remnants of collapsed realities are buried.
 The team discovers Blightspoke's only resident, Gia Whitechapel, and her crew imprisoned in a factory that produces Brightswill, a power-dampening substance.
 The team destroy the factory with Gia's help, then head toward Savalith, an ancient civilization founded by vampire-like beings.
 After regrouping to save Mad Jim Jaspers, Gambit sacrifices himself to give the team access to Mercator, an Otherworld domain created by Mister M using the Siege Perilous.
-There they sank into the quicksand and are psychologically tested by the land until Rachel Summers frees them.
+There, they sink into the quicksand and are psychologically tested by the land until Rachel Summers frees them.